-Note, I’ve purposely left any implementation of a Model out of this version of the MVC.
+Note, I’ve purposely left any implementation of a Model out of this implementation of the MVC.
+Again, more in keeping with the PAC design pattern.
 You won’t find the concept of a Model in this package.
 There’s a ‘View Class’, and there’s a ‘Controller Class’, but there’s no ‘Model Class.’
 If and how a Model is implemented, I leave to the developer.

-This is demonstrated with this library package contribution to the Flutter Architecture Samples Project.
-You’ll find the model in the MVC Example merely ‘relays’ the data requests to models actually used by another architecture design pattern.
+This is actually demonstrated by this library package contribution to the Flutter Architecture Samples Project.
+You’ll find the model in the MVC Example merely ‘relays’ the data requests to models used by yet another architecture design pattern.
 In this case, the Scoped Model.

-In Flutter, a ‘Navigator’ is assigned its routes and is used to go ‘up the latter’ of Widgets to view one screen after another.
+In Flutter, a ‘Navigator’ is assigned its routes and is used to go ‘up the tree’ of Widgets to view one screen after another.
 Using this framework, a Controller can ‘follow along’ the list of possible Widgets (Views).
-Note however, it can only access one View at any one time.
-In other words, a Controller can be assigned to any number of Views in the course of its own lifecycle, each one representing a Widget with its build() function, but can only directly access the ‘last’ one assigned.
+Note, however, it can only access one View at any one time.
+In other words, a Controller can be assigned to any number of Views in the course of its own lifecycle, each one representing a Widget with its build() function, but can only directly access the ‘last’ View assigned.
 Understand?
 Don’t worry, this will be demonstrated in subsequent articles.

-Note also, like any good MVC design should, you are allowed to as many Controllers as you like have access a particular View.
-Each ready to react to any ‘events’ that originates from that View.
-Oh yes, there’s events fired in Widgets!
+Note also, as any good MVC design should, you are allowed as many Controllers as you like to have access to a particular View.
+Each ready to react to any ‘events’ that originate from that View.
+Oh yes, there are many events fired in Widgets!

 And so, if there is a number of Controllers assigned to a View, and when ‘an event’ occurs in that View, the Controllers will fire, in turn, in the order they were assigned.

-There are defined events fired in the course of a Flutter app’s lifecycle.
+Again, there are events fired in the course of a Flutter app’s lifecycle.
 See Listeners below.